Winter: Dec. 6 - Jan. 4, 2015

-"When guests think of Bellagio, the thoughts are of the magnificent fountains, the Chihuly ceiling in the grand lobby, and the beauty of the Conservatory and Botanical Gardens amongst all of our other amenities," says H. Fletch Brunelle, senior vice president of hotel sales and marketing.
-"Visitors to Bellagio expect a spectacular show and our Horticulture Department provides this experience. "
+When guests think of Bellagio, the thoughts are of the magnificent fountains, the Chihuly ceiling in the grand lobby, and the beauty of the Conservatory and Botanical Gardens amongst all of the property's other amenities.
+Visitors to Bellagio expect a spectacular show and the hotel's horticulture department provides this experience.

+Each year more than 5 million visitors, 15,000 -- 18,000 per day, take time out from gambling, clubbing and shopping to experience the floral extravaganza of one of five horticultural shows in the Conservatory.
+Beginning with Chinese New Year in January and changing through spring, summer, fall and finally winter, the Conservatory mounts each show with the creativity and lavishness that a Broadway producer would envy.
 Like a Broadway show, these floral theatrical productions take months of work and an army of talented people, plus a colorful cast of players - here thousands of flowers, trees and plants - to pull off.

-Ideas come from a variety of sources.
+Planning for each show begins two to three months before it debuts.
+Design meetings are held every week and ideas come from a variety of sources.
 The Bellagio has 120 people working on its horticultural staff in a variety of areas including the conservatory, interior and exterior floral and grounds maintenance and floral design.
 This doesn't include the numerous employees from engineering, electrical, water design and more who all help contribute to the final product.

 The conservatory staff is always listening, looking for the next inspiration and it's not just the hotel staff that's voicing an opinion during the design phase.
 Visitors to the garden play an active role in what gets installed.

 Design work continues up to the day the show opens as the Conservatory staff wrestles with any surprises that come up along the way.